 EU border force Frontex, estimates that the number of people landing on Europe's shores fell by two-thirds in 2016.
 A drop in arrivals on Greece’s islands contrasts however with record numbers of migrants reaching Italy.
 With over 5,000 people killed or missing, the UN reports that 2016 was the deadliest year ever for migrants crossing the Mediterranean.
 In meetings with Commission, Council and UNHCR representatives on 12 January, civil liberties committee MEPs shared their views on the crisis.

 The influx of irregular migrants continues to pose a challenge to Europe.
 According to Frontex 13,800 people had to be rescued in the central Mediterranean in the last week of May alone.
-The EU is working on different ways to manage migration better.
-The European Commission presented a new plan to address the root causes of migration in plenary on 7 June, which was debated by MEPs.
-Read on for an overview of upcoming initiatives.

 A reform of EU migration and asylum policies and procedures needs to include gender-sensitive measures to ensure the safety of women seeking asylum, many of whom travel with young children and other dependents, say MEPs in a resolution voted on Tuesday.